Ford Motor Company of Canada

-Ford Motor Company of Canada, Limited (French: Ford du Canada Limitée) was founded on August 17, 1904, for the purpose of manufacturing and selling Ford automobiles in Canada and the British Empire.
+Ford Motor Company of Canada, Limited (French: Ford du Canada Limitée) was founded on August 17, 1904, for the purpose of manufacturing and selling Ford cars in Canada.
 It was originally known as the Walkerville Wagon Works and was located in Walkerville, Ontario (now part of Windsor, Ontario).
 The founder, Gordon Morton McGregor, convinced a group of investors to invest in Henry Ford's new automobile, which was being produced across the river in Detroit, Michigan.

-The firm manufactures and sells automobiles in Canada, and also in the United States and other countries around the world.
+The firm manufactures and sells cars in Canada, and also in the United States and other countries around the world.

 History

 The Ford Motor Company of Canada is a wholly owned subsidiary of Ford Motor Company, although it once had its own distinct group of shareholders.
 At its formation, Ford Motor Company was not a shareholder of Ford Canada, but its twelve founding shareholders directly held 51% of Ford Canada's shares, and Henry Ford himself owned 13% of the new company.
 The company had gained all Ford patent rights and selling privileges to all parts of the British Empire, except Great Britain and Ireland.
 It eventually established and managed the following subsidiaries: